The presence of Facebook (Source: Geralt, goo.gl/CJH8f1, under CC0 Public Domain licence)

 - use third-party applications, such as gaming apps

-With some 2.3 billion monthly active users as of late 2018, Facebook has come to absolutely dominate the field of social networking internationally.
-Most previously popular social networking services have either closed or seen a dramatic decline in their user base: these include Bebo, Friendster, Google+, MySpace (which has reinvented itself as a specialised music platform), and Orkut, along with the Korean Cyworld (싸이월드), the Japanese Mixi (ミクシィ), and the Russian VK (ВКонтакте).
-The only real competition to Facebook is found in China, where Facebook is blocked, and where local services like Renren (人人网) and Qzone (QQ空间) have large user numbers, with Weixin (微信), known as WeChat internationally, having become especially popular, and offering a Moments feature that constitutes a social feed.
-One very successful international service with a more specific professional networking focus is LinkedIn.
+With over 3 billion monthly active users as of late 2023, Facebook continues to dominate the field of social networking internationally, although recent reports suggest that younger users are making less use of it and/or are using it alongside a variety of alternative social networking and social sharing apps.
+Most previously popular general social networking services have either closed down or seen a dramatic decline in their user base: these include Bebo, Friendster, Google+, MySpace (which has reinvented itself as a specialised music platform), and Orkut, along with the Korean Cyworld (싸이월드), the Japanese Mixi (ミクシィ), and the Russian VK (ВКонтакте).
+The only real competition to Facebook is found in China, where Facebook is blocked, and where local services like Renren (人人网) and Qzone (QQ空间) were able to gain large user numbers, with Weixin (微信), known as WeChat internationally, having become especially popular, and offering a Moments (朋友圈) feature that constitutes a social feed.

-In contexts where an institutional LMS is unavailable, a Facebook page or group may sometimes be used as a kind of mini-LMS, with class members meeting in a central space but without the need for individuals to friend each other directly on the service.
-It is possible for students to use either their own existing profile pages, or separately created pages or groups, as the basis for PLEs or even e-portfolios, where they may display examples of work; present links to work on other sites; gather personal connections; and include links to social or educational networks.
+In contexts where an institutional LMS is unavailable, including a number of settings in the Global South, a Facebook page or group may sometimes be used as a kind of mini-LMS, with class members meeting in a central online space but without the need for individuals to friend each other directly on the service.
+It is possible for students to use either their own existing profile pages, or separately created pages or groups, as the basis for PLEs or even e-portfolios, where they may display examples of work, present links to work on other sites, gather personal connections, and include links to social or educational networks.
 It is also possible to use the interactive channels on class pages or in class groups, or even on individual profile pages, as a way for students to collaborate with each other on group projects outside of class time; this might also be done via Facebook’s messaging app, Messenger.
-For guidelines on how to use Facebook in education, see The Edublogger’s The Why and How of Using Facebook for Educators, or Facebook’s own Facebook Education page.
+For guidelines on how to use Facebook in education, see The Edublogger’s Facebook Groups for Educators (updated in 2020), or Facebook’s own Meta for Education page (note that Facebook’s parent company changed its name to Meta in 2021, reflecting a vision of a future internet oriented more towards augmented reality and virtual reality).

-In many Western countries, in particular, ministries of education, educational departments and institutions often prefer not to use Facebook for education, in part because of concerns over inappropriate social contact between teachers and students, and in part because of concerns over privacy, surveillance and commercialisation.
-In such contexts, institutional LMSs may well be available as an alternative.
-There are also very popular services which bear some similarity to Facebook in terms of functionality, but are actually set up as LMSs where educators have administrative control: two of the best-known are Edmodo (see icon below) and Schoology.
+In parts of the Global North, and in Western countries in particular, ministries of education, education departments and educational institutions (especially schools) often prefer not to use Facebook or other similar platforms for education, due largely to concerns over digital safety and privacy.
+In many such contexts, institutional LMSs are available as an alternative.
+Other popular alternative services with some similarity to Facebook in terms of appearance and functionality but designed as LMSs under educators’ administrative control have included Schoology (now part of PowerSchool) and Edmodo (discontinued in 2022).
 Another service, Ning, was formerly very popular with educators until the discontinuation of its free educational service in 2010.

-Many educators consider it important to offer students guidelines on how to protect themselves on social media, especially social networking services, focusing on issues around privacy and surveillance, reputation, and commercialisation; for guidance on these and related issues, see the digital safety page of this website.
-Tools such as Fakebook and the Google Docs template Historical Facebook Lesson can be used to help students create Facebook-like profiles which are not connected in any way to Facebook itself; teachers might ask students to create fake profiles for fictional or historical characters as a way of encouraging them to think about digital identity management and digital safety.
+Educators are seen as having a crucial role to play in offering students guidelines on how to protect themselves on social media, especially social networking services, by focusing on issues around safety, privacy and surveillance, reputation, and commercialisation; it is vital for students to develop the digital literacies to safety navigate such platforms.
+Some relatively old tools such as Fakebook and the Google Docs template Historical Facebook Lesson can be used as models to help students create Facebook-like profiles which are not connected in any way to Facebook itself; for instance, teachers might ask students to create fake profiles for fictional or historical characters as a way of encouraging them to think about digital identity management and digital safety.
+The newer Zeoob allows the creation of a range of fake social media posts – including for Facebook, Instagram, and TikTok – which could be used as examples by educators and students.
 It should be noted that the minimum age for users of Facebook, like most major social media services, is 13, due to the requirements of the US Children’s Online Privacy Protection Act (COPPA).
-For some well-known critiques of social networking, you might like to check out the work of danah boyd (who writes her name in lower case) on collapsed contexts, Linda Stone on continuous partial attention, and Alice Marwick on self-entrepreneurship and self-marketing.
-It is also worth taking a look at danah boyd’s comprehensive overview of teenagers’ use of social media in her freely downloadable 2014 book, It’s Complicated.

 Latest on Edublogs